-that standard techniques for nearest neighbor search should be able to perform the task faster-we do not compare with those techniques in these experiments.
+While the Epanechnikov kernel is normalized and thus reduces to nearest neighbor search, we choose it regardless to show the applicability of FastMKS to a variety of kernels.
+It is important to remember that standard techniques for nearest neighbor search should be able to perform the task faster-we do not compare with those techniques in these experiments.

-For the protein sequences, we use the p-spectrum string kernel [42], which is a measure of string similarity.
+For the protein sequences, we use the p-spectrum string kernel [1], which is a measure of string similarity.
 The kernel value for two given strings is the number of length-p substrings that appear in both strings.

-10.3 Implementation
+10.3.
+Implementation

 For maximum performance, the implementation in mlpack does not precisely follow the algorithms we have given.
-By default, the cover tree is designed to use a base of 2 during construction, but following the authors' observations, we find that a base of 1.3 seems to give better performance results [8].
-In addition, for both the single-tree algorithms, we attempt to first score nodes (and node combinations) whose kernel values $\mathcal{K}(p_q, p_r)$ are higher, in hopes of tightening the bounds $B(\mathcal{N}q)$ and $k^(p_q)$ more quickly.
+By default, the cover tree is designed to use a base of 2 during construction, but following the authors' observations, we find that a base of 1.3 seems to give better performance results [36].
+In addition, for both the single-tree and dual-tree algorithms, we attempt to first score nodes (and node combinations) whose kernel values $\mathcal{K}(p_q, p_r)$ are higher, in hopes of tightening the bounds $\mathcal{B}(\mathcal{N}q)$ and $k^(p_q)$ more quickly.

 Lastly, the Score() method as implemented in mlpack is somewhat more complex: it attempts to prune the node combination $(\mathcal{N}q, \mathcal{N}r)$ with a looser bound that does not evaluate $\mathcal{K}(p_q, p_r)$.
 If that is not successful, Score() proceeds as in Algorithm 4 (or 2 in the single-tree case).
-This type of prune seems to give 10--30% reductions in the number of kernel evaluations (or more, depending on the dataset).
+This type of prune seems to give 10-30% reductions in the number of kernel evaluations (or more, depending on the dataset).